Murder and mystery in South Carolina: A timeline of the Murdaugh family killings - KTVZ

 2019:

-A boat crashes at a bridge near Parris Island in Beaufort County, South Carolina, on February 24, killing 19-year-old Mallory Beach, according to court documents from CNN affiliate WTOC.
+A boat crashes at a bridge near Parris Island in Beaufort County, South Carolina, on February 24, killing 19-year-old Mallory Beach, according to the South Carolina Attorney General in documents obtained by CNN.

 Six people were on board the boat at the time of the crash, including 19-year-old Paul T. Murdaugh.
 His father, Alex Murdaugh, a local attorney and the son of Randolph Murdaugh III, owns the boat.